saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 To deploy MISP (Malware Information Sharing Platform) and integrate it with Elasticsearch, follow these steps:

 1. **Deploy MISP**:
-    - Use the Docker file provided in the repository.
+    - Use the Docker file provided in the repository. use “docker compose -f cribil.yml up -d”
     - Follow the instructions in the repository to ensure MISP is running correctly.
 2. **Obtain MISP API Key**:
     - Log in to the MISP web interface.